rohansamuel7/rohansamuel7/README.md

 ## Hi, I'm Rohan - an aspiring Data Scientist

-- 🎓 Data Science undergraduate at Penn State University<br/>
+- Data Science undergraduate at Penn State University<br/>
-- 💼🔬 Research and industry expertise through internships in business intelligence and data analysis, and research on detecting disinformation, privacy, and security in social media using NLP and machine learning<br/>
+- Research and industry expertise through internships in business intelligence and data analysis, and research on detecting disinformation, privacy, and security in social media using NLP and machine learning<br/>
-- 🌍📊 Driven to leverage data-driven solutions for real-world challenges<br/>
+- Passion to leverage data-driven solutions for real-world challenges<br/>

 ## 🌐 Socials: